xythian/hyde/README.markdown

 3. Web Server

-        python hyde.py -w -s path/to/your/site [-d deploy_dir=path/to/your/site/deploy]
+        hyde.py -w -s path/to/your/site [-d deploy_dir=path/to/your/site/deploy]

     This will start an instance of a cherrypy server and serve the generated website at localhost:8080.